 In the aftermath, the U.S. Congress investigated the carnage.
 They interviewed hundreds of witnesses and survivors, whose words became the stories in this film.
-How did one angry exchange between a handful of police and soldiers become a three-day racial massacre?
-Why was it silenced for so long in public memory?
-This film explores the Memphis Massacre, using firsthand evidence, historic locations, reenactors, Memphis musicians, and trenchant comment from historians and activists.
+How did one angry exchange between a handful of police and soldiers become a three-day massacre?
+Why was it swept under the rug in public memory?
+This film explores the Memphis Massacre and the issues it raises, using firsthand evidence, historic locations, reenactors, Memphis musicians, and trenchant comment from historians and activists.

 Awards and Screenings